mystic-games-team/Alien-GameEngine/README.md

 * There is a text editor for the scripts in the engine.

-* Clone GameObjects
+* Clone GameObjects (Cntrl + D or shift while moving gizmo)

-* Engine can be started with game mode.
-Some modules and ImGui is never created.

-* With cntrl + k or File->Build Settings user can create a automatic build for the game
+* In the scripting, there is OnDrawGizmos and OnDrawGizmos selected, user can use the class Gizmo to draw cube, sphere, line, wire mesh...

 * Maybe HotReload?